Lamiaceae: Mint Family — Mints, Hedge-nettles & Horehound

 Notes:

-Uncommon, this has a short, generally uninterrupted dense spike of white to pale pink flowers in whorls of 8–12.
-Leaves are lanceolate with a more or less obtuse tip.
+This uncommon plant has a short, dense spike of flowers, white to pale pink in whorls of 8–12.
+Leaves are lanceolate with an obtuse tip.
 The plant is hairy and very aromatic.